esper-io/console_docs/docs/devices-groups/group-apps.md

-##  How to Manage Apps for a Group?
+##  How to Manage Applications for a Group?

-The Apps tab lets you manage the apps on all the devices in the group.
-This includes installing new apps, uninstalling apps, scheduling an app installation, and approving apps for the group.
+The Applications tab lets you manage the applications on all the devices in the group.
+This includes installing new applications, uninstalling applications, scheduling an application installation, and approving apps for the group.

 ![](./images/groupapps/44_DeviceGroup_Manage_Apps.png)

-**Note**: If you wish to update a currently installed app to a new version, you install that new version using any of the available means.
-You cannot uninstall in-ROM apps (called Preloaded apps).
-Instead, you can Disable these apps using Approvals.
+**Note**: If you wish to update a currently installed application to a new version, you install that new version using any of the available means.
+You cannot uninstall in-ROM applications (called Preloaded applications).
+Instead, you can Disable these applications using Approvals.

 ###  Install/Uninstall a New App on Device Group From the Console

-The Apps section lets you install or uninstall both privately uploaded apps—also known as Enterprise Apps—and Google Play apps to the groups immediately.
+The Applications section lets you install or uninstall both privately uploaded applications—also known as Enterprise Applications—and Google Play Apps to the groups immediately.
 The action will only be performed on online devices.

 Group Uninstall works much the same.
-Simply select Uninstall rather than Install from the Select App Action dropdown.
+Simply select Uninstall rather than Install from the Select Application Action dropdown.

-Step 1: To install an app on all the devices in the group first select Install/Uninstall, then select Install from the Select App Action dropdown.
+Step 1: To install an application on all the devices in the group first select Install/Uninstall, then select Install from the Select Application Action dropdown.